 - As a result of the negligence, another person was injured;

-In the present case, the woman seeking relief, is alleging that she sustained injuries that justify compensation, because the store was not kept in a safe condition, hence, causing her to fall and sustain injury.
+In both Woolworths cases, the women seeking relief are alleging that they sustained injuries that justify compensation, because the stores were not kept in a safe condition, hence, causing the women to fall and sustain injury.

 There is an established duty of care for occupiers towards those people who will be in a position to be affected by their systems; in this case, the hundreds or thousands of customers who would be present within a Woolworths store on a day to day basis.

-To defend the claim for damages against them, Woolworths will need to show that they did have adequate systems in place.
+To defend claims for damages against them, Woolworths need to show that they did have adequate systems in place.
 If they cannot, then they will have breached their duty, and thusly, be liable for any consequent loss to the Claimant.

 In this matter, the Claimant will clearly be alleging that the persons responsible for the store’s upkeep were negligent in their duty to effectively monitor the area where she fell, so as to identify and remove any hazards.
 There have been a few recent cases regarding how strict such procedures need to be.

-Strong v Woolworths In a recent High Court case Strong v Woolworths Ltd the claimant slipped on a chip at the entrance of a Big W store.
+In a High Court case Strong v Woolworths Ltd the claimant slipped on a chip at the entrance of a Big W store.
 In this case, the court accepted that to comply with an occupiers duty of care, inspection and removal of slipping hazards must occur no less than every 20 minutes.

 Given the high standard courts require for occupiers in this regard, it is a reminder to us all that legislation exists to provide recourse for financial loss for such accidents, and that the courts are serious in protecting those whose safety has been compromised as a result of an occupier’s negligence.